marceloavf/digitalocean-tools-vsts/Extension/OVERVIEW.md

 - **Target Folder:** The target folder (referred to as a key prefix in Spaces) in the bucket to contain the uploaded content.
 Root is assumed when empty.
 - **Access Control (ACL):** The canned Access Control List (ACL) to apply to the uploaded content.
 - **Flatten Folders:** Flatten the folder structure and copy all files into the specified target folder in the bucket.

+## DigitalOcean Spaces Delete

+- **DigitalOcean Connection:** Set the service endpoint for your connection.
+It's based on AWS configuration (only Access Key ID and Secret Key ID is required).
+- **DigitalOcean Region:** The DigitalOcean datacenter region code containing the Spaces resource(s), e.g. nyc3, ams3, sgp1, etc.
+- **Bucket Name:** The name of the bucket where the content will be deleted.
+- **Filename Patterns:** Glob patterns to select the file and folder content to be deleted.
+- **Target Folder:** The target folder (referred to as a key prefix in Spaces) in the bucket that contain the files.
+Root is assumed when empty, **be careful**.

 ## Install the extension to your account